 Every large-scale organization employs information technology for its data storage and solution needs.
 Information technology architecture is like a document explaining how a company’s IT and other information elements work towards achieving and implementing its goals and objectives.
 The specific areas addressed by systems architecture are business processes, data sets and information applications and software and technology.
 It helps in defining how changes in technology can be implemented within the overarching business goals.

 Information systems architecture is an integral part of Architecture and strategic planning.
 A technical blueprint of the company, when aligned with the business components, helps in processing and sharing relevant information across the board.
 It helps companies to respond to changes in business and technology quickly and also helps reducing costs because of economies of scale and sharing of resources.

 It makes sound business sense to go for a technical architecture and align it with both Enterprise Architecture and Business Architecture.
 It helps in adapting to changes much faster and in responding to clients’ needs efficiently.

 Mere enunciation of the architecture tasks in an organization is not enough.
 These objectives can be put into practice only with a proper engagement process.
 This helps to establish the rules of governance and the ways in which the architecture process can be managed.
-Enterprise architecture engagement ensures that EA standards and guidelines are put into effect.
-It sets out rules specifying ways in which Enterprise Architecture and strategic planning can be carried out by projects.
-It is an intrinsic part of enterprise architecture governance process.
+Architecture engagements ensure that EA & BA standards and guidelines are put into effect.
+They set out rules specifying ways in which Enterprise Architecture, Business Architecture and strategic planning can be carried out by projects.
+They are intrinsic parts of the Architecture governance process.

 It is a process by which the key stakeholders are involved in the company’s IT and business goals.
 The key stakeholders in the governance process include the company’s overall management, business unit management and project management team.

-Enterprise architecture engagement is an important component of the governance process.
+Enterprise architecture and business architecture engagement are an important component of the governance process.
 A collaborative information systems architecture representing all stakeholders will be more effective and successful for the organization.